BuckeyeSoftware/rex/doc/STYLE.md

 ### No `<math.h>`
-Rex implements its own math kernels and functions in software or with the help of compiler intrinsics that are focused primarily around game development.
+Rex implements its own math kernels and functions in software or with the help of compiler intrinsics that are focus on our specific problem domain.
 In particular they operate on the assumption that inputs are not pathological, values will not contain `NaNs` and the rounding mode does not change from the default ("round to nearest").
 This enables a much wider array of optimization possibilities than `<math.h>` permits.
-Additionally, Rex's math is designed to be bit-identical across implementations enabling a level of consistency that makes debugging and networking easier.
+Additionally, Rex's math is designed to be bit-identical across implementations enabling a level of consistency that makes debugging and networking of calculations easier.

 ## Indentation
 * Two spaces for indentation.